amonsoes/fastrcw/README.md

 (3) **Data set-up**

-Download the dataset and place it in a folder called 'data' in the root of the repository.
+Download the dataset and place it in a folder called 'data' in the root of the repository. the tree to the data should look like this './data/nips17/'

 (4) **Pretrained model set-up**